hzeller/folve/README.md

 This fuse filesystem takes an original path to a directory with flac-files and provides these files at the mount point.
-Accessing audio files will automatically convolve these on-the-fly using the zita convolver by Fons Adriaensen.
+Accessing audio files will automatically convolve these on-the-fly using the FIR zita convolver by Fons Adriaensen.
 You can directly use filter configuration files that you have for jconvolver/fconvolver (files in this directory starting with zita-* are imported from his jconvolver project to parse the same configuration files).